Merton, London

-Merton is an ancient parish historically in Surrey, but which has since 1965 been part of Greater London (under its current name Merton Priory).
-It is bounded by Wimbledon to the north, Mitcham to the east, Morden, Cheam and Cuddington (Worcester Park and rest of Motspur Park) to the south and (New) Malden to the west.
-The 1871 Ordnance Survey map records its area as 1764.7 acre (2.7 sq mi).

-The parish was and is centred on the 12th-century parish church of St Mary in Merton Park.
-As a result of the disestablishment of the vestries the parish became of two legal types and areas: religious and civil.
-It had in the late 19th century seen breakaway ecclesiastical parishes but the civic aspect in 1907 was transformed into Merton Urban District; this in turn was enlarged and empowered into the London Borough of Merton in 1965.
+Merton is an area in the London Borough of Merton.
+Merton was an ancient parish historically in Surrey, the area of which has since 1965 been part of Greater London.
+The parish was centred on the 12th-century parish church of St Mary in Merton Park.
+In 1907 the parish became Merton Urban District.
+On 1 April 1965 the civil parish was abolished.
+At the 1951 census (one of the last before the abolition of the parish), Merton had a population of 39,313.
+The area has formed part of the London Borough of Merton since 1965.

-Naming

-Merton Park is quite widely used as a name for the neighbourhood.
-Merton itself is a rarely used name, among residents and businesses in the borough at any rate, to describe any particular district of the borough, with popular preference turning to the new 19th-century "Park" and "Wood" estates designated by the railway stations as they all unusually here formed new parishes.
-These are Raynes Park, Colliers Wood, part of Motspur Park and, flowing from a tube station in the far north, the remainder is commonly known as South Wimbledon.

-The original borough takes its name from Merton Priory.

-It is among less prominent sources of the English surname Merton, but is the origin of Merton College, Oxford, which had its precursor site (Merton Priory) and greatest endowment of landholdings here.

 History

 Early history

 The village of Merton had a linear focus, stretching westwards from the Roman road Stane Street which connected London to Chichester.
 Locally, the road ran in a direct line from the current Colliers Wood High Street to London Road, Morden, crossing the site of Sainsbury's Savacentre and industrial estates.
 The name dates back at least to the 7th century, when documents record its use.
 Translations vary from "Farmstead by the mere (small lake)" to "Maera's homestead".

 Merton appears Domesday Book as Meretone.
 It was revealed in Domesday Book as the largest community in the area.
 It was held by William the Conqueror as principal feudal overlords and its assets were: 20 hides of land; 1 church, 2 mills worth £3 per annum, 21 ploughs, 12 acre of meadow, woodland worth 80 hogs.
 It rendered £43, added to just under an extra £1 18s 2d from 16 houses in Southwark, to its feudal overlords per annum.